 We want you to feel as comfortable as possible when you come to worship with us so please feel free to dress as you prefer.
 We are just thankful that you have chosen to worship with us.
 If you are joining us through the Facebook Live, you can even wear your jammies!!

 Communion is a traditional Christian sacrament (a sacred practice) that we celebrate together monthly as a way to grow in faith.
 Through communion, we remember the great sacrifice that Jesus made on behalf of all people and participate in this sacrifice through consuming bread and wine (grape juice).
 Methodists have long used grape juice instead of the traditional wine so that those who are overcoming alcohol addictions can participate in communion with us.
-On a similar note, we use gluten-free bread in our church so that anyone who has a gluten allergy will be able to take the sacrament too.
-In our Methodist practice of communion, anyone who desires to connect to God is welcome to participate.
+In our Methodist practice, anyone who desires to connect to God is welcome to participate in communion.
+As we live into our newer practice of livestreaming our worship service, our online worshipers can partake in communion through providing their own bread, grape juice, wine or equivalents which will be blessed during the service.
 We will typically take communion the first Sunday of every month.